 HOWTO fix screen tearing

-Screen tearing is a problem on GNU/Linux when some combinations of drivers and window-managers such as Xfce 4.12's xfwm are used.
-Luckily, it's easily fixable by adding a minor snipplet to Xorg's configuration file.
+Screen tearing can be a problem on GNU/Linux with some combinations of graphics drivers and window-managers such as Xfce 4.12's xfwm4.
+Luckily, it's easily fixable by adding a minor snippet to Xorg's configuration file.

 Create one of the following configuration files in